Garmisch-Partenkirchen ski resort: Winter sports at the foot of the Zugspitze

 Refreshment stop with toboggan option

 Skiing in the fresh mountain air whets the appetite.
-In the cosy atmosphere of the Bayernhaus on the local mountain, the Geyer family and their team serve Bavarian delicacies and homemade cakes.
+The Geyer family and their team serve Bavarian specialities and homemade cakes in the rustic atmosphere of the Bayernhaus on the local mountain.
 The winding, four-kilometre-long forest trail that leads to the inn is an insider tip for speedy descents among tobogganing fans.
 The Bayernhaus is around 15 minutes away from the Hausbergbahn cable car.

 Kandahar downhill run: Olympic challenge at professional level